-N. C. Accessibility Code and NCHFA Design
+N. C. Accessibility Code and NCHFA Design Guidelines

-Type A Units Type B Units NCHFA Requirements Entry Doors Hardware Lever handles Lever handle on exterior of main entry door.
-Exterior Door Size Min.
+Type A Units Type B Units NCHFA Requirements Entry Doors Hardware Lever handles Lever handles Lever handles Exterior Door Size Min.
+3/0 Min.
 3/0 Exterior Thresholds Max.
-1 /2" at all doors Max.
-1 /2" at main entry Max.
-1 /2" at all doors for elderly designated units.
+1⁄2" at all doors Max.
+1⁄2" at main entry Max.
+1⁄2" at all doors for elderly designated units.
 Security Viewer 2 nd viewer at 48" No higher than 48" 2 nd viewer at 48" in all units of elderly designated units.
 Clear Floor Space Min.
 18" on pull side Min.
 18" on pull side Interior Doors 5 Door Size Min.
 3/0 Min.
 2/10 Min.
-3/0 in elderly desig- nated units.
+3/0 in elderly designated units.
 Hardware All lever handles No Requirement All lever handles in elderly designated units.
 Clear Floor Space 18" on pull side No Requirement Bathrooms Clear Floor Space 60" clear turning circle.
 Clear floor space at door may not use knee and toe spaces.
-30" x 48" space at all fixtures.
-30" x 48" space inside room.
-Clear floor space at door may not use knee and toe spaces.
-30" x 48" space at all fixtures.
+30" x 48" space at all fixtures. not use knee and toe spaces.
 Clear floor spaces may not include areas under base and shoe moldings.
 Grab Bars Must be installed around tubs, showers and toilets.
-No Requirement 18" bar at 48" AFF and offset on end wall opposite controls required in tubs in all elderly designated units Lavatories Height (maximum) 34" Option B Bathroom is 34" Option A Bathroom is 36" Knee Space (minimum) 30" wide x 27" high under sink.
-The 27" height must extend at least 8" minimum under sink.
-Lavatory may have a remov- able front as long as the knee space, toe space, clear floor space and floor finishes are available and meet H/C code.
+No Requirement 18" bar at 48" AFF and offset on end wall opposite controls required in tubs in all elderly designated units Lavatories Height (maximum) 34" Option B Bathroom is 34" Option A Bathroom is 36" Knee Space (minimum) sink.
+The 27" height must extend at least 8" minimum proach to vanity the 48" clear floor space may extend under the vanity top.
+Sink base Lavatory may have a removable front as long as the knee space, toe space, clear floor space and floor finishes are available and meet H/C code.
 Controls Lever handle required in all A and B units.
 All units must have lever handle faucets.
-Tub / Shower l Controls Offset to front of fixture required for all fixtures in all apartments.
-Blocking for Grab Bars Required at all tubs and showers in all A and B units.
+Tub / Shower AMAGE AMOCOLO Controls Offset to front of in all apartments.
+Blocking for Grab Bars Blocking must be installed on bathing fixtures.
 Toilets Location Centered at 16" to 18" from sidewall in all A and B units.
-Seat Height 15" to 19" 15" to 19" Blocking for Grab Bars Required at all toilets and tub,
+Seat Height 15" to 19" 15" to 19" Blocking for Grab Bars Required at all toilets and tub